 You can visit the nearby city of Tangier, which boasts old markets and traditional cafes.
 You can also visit Tangier Beach to relax and enjoy its clear waters and golden sands.

-Book your trip now and get ready for an enchanting adventure that combines adventure, luxury, and authentic culture.
+Book your trip now and get ready for an enchanting adventure that combines adventure, luxury, and authentic culture!

 Of course, it is one of the most prominent tourist attractions in Morocco and is worth a visit thanks to its natural and historical beauty.

-Where is the cave of Hercules?
+Where Is the Cave of Hercules?

 The Cave of Hercules is located in Tangier, Morocco, near the Mediterranean Sea.